brylevkirill/notes/Reinforcement Learning.md

   - `code` <https://github.com/rllab/rllab>

-#### Salimans, Ho, Chen, Sutskever - ["Evolution Strategies as a Scalable Alternative to Reinforcement Learning"](https://arxiv.org/abs/1703.03864)
+#### ["Evolution Strategies as a Scalable Alternative to Reinforcement Learning"](https://arxiv.org/abs/1703.03864) Salimans, Ho, Chen, Sutskever
 >	"We explore the use of Evolution Strategies, a class of black box optimization algorithms, as an alternative to popular RL techniques such as Q-learning and Policy Gradients.
 Experiments on MuJoCo and Atari show that ES is a viable solution strategy that scales extremely well with the number of CPUs available: By using hundreds to thousands of parallel workers, ES can solve 3D humanoid walking in 10 minutes and obtain competitive results on most Atari games after one hour of training time.
 In addition, we highlight several advantages of ES as a black box optimization technique: it is invariant to action frequency and delayed rewards, tolerant of extremely long horizons, and does not need temporal discounting or value function approximation."

 >	"In future work we plan to apply evolution strategies to those problems for which reinforcement learning is less well-suited: problems with long time horizons and complicated reward structure.
 We are particularly interested in meta-learning, or learning-to-learn.
 A proof of concept for meta-learning in an RL setting was given by Duan et al. (2016b): Using ES instead of RL we hope to be able to extend these results.
 Another application which we plan to examine is to combine ES with fast low precision neural network implementations to fully make use of its gradient-free nature."